Rename 1.md

 1. Abnormal behavior attributed to demonic possession

-1. Differentiated good vs. bad spirits based on the individuals symptoms
+1. Differentiated good vs. bad spirits based on the individual’s symptoms

 2. Religious significance of possession